 Amendments to the TPO planning documents include addition or deletion of projects, or major changes in the scope and/or cost of a project.
 Amendments must be submitted to TPO staff in the prescribed format and are reviewed for sufficiency of information and supporting documentation.
 Citizen review procedures in the amendment process are accomplished through the regular citizen activities defined in the TPO process.
-Amendments to the LRTP and TIP require a public hearing and TPO Governing Board approval, and may be considered at any time of the year.
-Public hearings are publically advertised at least fourteen (14) calendar days prior to adoption.
+Amendments to the LRTP and TIP require a public hearing and TPO Governing Board approval and may be considered at any time of the year.
+Public hearings are publicly advertised at least fourteen (14) calendar days prior to the item being brought before the TPO Governing Board for consideration.